vndmtrx/Ithildin/README.md

 Ithildin
 ========

+## About

-A personal RESTFul blog engine made using a full Javascript stack.
+*A personal RESTFul/SPA blog engine made using a full Javascript stack.*

+Tools and frameworks that may be used on this project:

+- NodeJS
+- MongoDB
+- Redis
+- Memcached
+- Express
+- EmberJS
+- Bootstrap
+- ZeroMQ

+Mongo + Redis + ZeroMQ + Memcached + Node + Express + Ember + Foundation ou Bootstrap